Andover College (Hampshire)

-Andover College, formerly known as Cricklade College, is a Further Education community college in Andover, Hampshire, England.
+Andover College, formerly known as Cricklade College, is a Further Education community college in Andover, Hampshire.
 It provides a range of academic and vocational courses to school leavers, adults, employers and the wider local community.
 Previously known as Cricklade College, the college changed its name following a merger with Sparsholt College Hampshire in 2007, forming one of the largest colleges in Hampshire.
 Andover College is a campus of Sparsholt College Hampshire.